top of page

 I use gouache paint on Reeves printmaking paper, achieving a translucency and depth of color; I blot and dab myriad hues to create complex and delicate surfaces.
 I love the matt surface of gouache paint.
 It is the thrill of potential in each new piece that keeps me exploring in the studio.

 I am a graduate of the School of the Museum of Fine Arts, Boston.
 I maintain a studio in the South End of Boston.
 My work has been shown at the Butler Museum of American Art, the Danforth Museum and the University of Maine Museum of Art.
-My work is part of over 50 corporate collections.
-Also, my work is shown at Old Spouter Gallery, Nantucket, MA, The Portland Art Gallery,Portland Me, Jules Place, Boston, MA along with galleries in Texas and Colorado.
+My work is part of over 60 corporate collections.
+Also, my work is shown at Old Spouter Gallery, Nantucket, MA, The Portland Art Gallery,Portland ME, Artemis Gallery, Northeast Harbor, ME, Jules Place, Boston, MA along with galleries in Texas and Colorado.
 Please visit my website to see a full resume and more images: www.nancysimonds.com.

 Also, I use acrylics on sintra panels.
 I used this medium to create a recently installed Public Art Installation, Beacon of Color.
 Here is the